Complications From The Da Vinci Surgical Robot

 Specific complications resulting from the surgical robot include:

-• Uterine lacerations
+- Uterine lacerations

-• Punctured vessels and organs
+- Punctured vessels and organs

-• Intestinal tearing
+- Intestinal tearing

-• Burns
+- Burns

-• Uncontrollable and excessive bleeding
+- Uncontrollable and excessive bleeding

-The Cost of da Vinci
+The Cost Of Da Vinci

 In 2010, studies concluded that not only was da Vinci more costly than other traditional surgical procedures, but that it also required more time and training than Intuitive Surgical had repeatedly promoted.
-Further research into the device revealed that between 2010 and 2011, the company received over one hundred and thirty complaints from doctors about flaws or problems with the system, of which, only two thirds were reported to the FDA.
+Further research into the device revealed that between 2010 and 2011, the company received over one hundred and thirty complaints from doctors about flaws or problems with the system, of which only two-thirds were reported to the FDA.

 Despite the company’s stance that there were no technical flaws with the da Vinci surgical robot, it sent hospitals replacement tips for certain surgical instruments on the device.
 Intuitive Surgical insisted that these replacements be used immediately in lieu of older versions.
 Notwithstanding these measures, doctors continued to experience problems with electrical currents arcing from the device.

-Allegations and Legal Action
+Allegations And Legal Action

 Lawsuits against Intuitive Surgical allege that the company manufactured a defective product, which it failed to adequately test before taking to market.
 Claims also assert that Intuitive Surgical sold an unsafe product, and failed to warn hospitals and doctors of its risks.
 The FDA investigated claims regarding the da Vinci robot and concluded that Intuitive Surgical failed to inform the FDA of defective equipment and that Intuitive Surgical misinformed hospitals and doctors about the safety and efficiency of the product.
 Furthermore, it was discovered that Intuitive Surgical advised hospitals that only three supervised training surgeries were necessary for a physician to be properly prepared to perform unaccompanied surgeries using the da Vinci robot.
-To the contrary, studies conducted found that a surgeon would need more than 200 supervised surgeries using the da Vinci robot to be qualified to perform unaccompanied procedures using the device.
+On the contrary, studies conducted found that a surgeon would need more than 200 supervised surgeries using the da Vinci robot to be qualified to perform unaccompanied procedures using the device.

 Attorneys are exploring the prospect of initiating legal action against Intuitive Surgical, Inc. on the basis that the company negligently marketed the da Vinci Surgical robot while being fully aware of the risks associated with the device.
-If you believe that you may have been harmed while undergoing a surgical procedure using the da Vinci Surgical robot, you should consult Peter Angelos Law
+If you believe that you may have been harmed while undergoing a surgical procedure using the da Vinci Surgical robot, you should consult Peter Angelos Law.